lockss/lockss-rtd-portal/docs/migration/introduction.rst

 Firewall Rules
 ==============

-If you are doing a :ref:`New-Host Migration`, you will need to make sure that firewalls at your institution and on your LOCKSS 2.x host allow some TCP connections from your LOCKSS 1.x host, specifically:
+If you are doing a :ref:`New-Host Migration`, you will need to make sure that firewalls at your institution and on your LOCKSS 2.x host allow some TCP connections **from your LOCKSS 1.x host**, specifically:

 .. list-table::
    :header-rows: 1